edhenry/edhenry.github.io/_posts/2016-12-21-Netflow-flow2vec.md

 ## Preliminary results - very rough, no real hyperparameter tunings / exploration, etc.

 We can see below the results may prove to be useful with respect to certain labels present in the dataset, but not others.
-This may have to do with the raw occurence rates of certain flow and window #$(f,w)$ combinations vs. others.
+This may have to do with the raw occurence rates of certain flow and window #$$(f,w)$$ combinations vs. others.
 I use labels lightly as well as this will ultimately become an exercise of semi-supervised learning as it can sometimes be impossible for humans to interpret the results of an unsupervised learning task without any type of contextual insight, as labels can provide.
 In the case of written language, the "insight" that is provided is the fact that we know what the meanings of words are within the language and if they're clustering correctly, re: synonyms and antonyms, etc.

 We can tune for this using subsampling above in the SGNS model.
 Which will we do next.